riya79/Data-Science-Bootcamp-with-python/README.md

 ### Assignment 6: Stress Level Prediction
 Build a model to predict stress levels from various physiological and psychological data points.

-## Getting Started
+## Datasets

-To get started with each assignment, navigate to the respective folder and follow the instructions provided in the `README.md` file inside each folder.
+Datasets are uploaded in the same directory itself for these assignments.